The City of Topeka sweeps its streets at least 4 times a year.

 Actual times may vary depending on equipment availability, inclement weather, and unforeseen staff disruptions, such as emergency repair responses.

-SW 2nd and SW Broadmoor going East
+SW Munson and SW Collins going South

 To find out a more precise date for street sweeping in your area, sign up for or login to